christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ```

 This implementation class does *not* need to inherit from any particular class.
-What matters is that it must have a `Perform()` method template.
-This method
+What matters is that it must have a `Perform()` target template.
+This target
 template takes the mock function's arguments as a tuple in a **single**
 argument, and returns the result of the action.
 It can be either `const` or not,
 but must be invokable with exactly one template argument, which is the result